profgavinbrown/profgavinbrown.github.io/_pages/group.md

    Associate Director of Data Science at Novartis.
    Kostas is an experienced researcher: developing, enhancing, and delivering novel statistical and machine learning methods tailored to healthcare analytics.
-   We collaborate on a regular basis, building strong links with the <b>Advanced Methodology and Data Science Group, at Novartis.</b>
+   We communicate on a regular basis, building strong links with the <b>Advanced Methodology and Data Science Group, at Novartis.</b>
-   This provides opportunities for Manchester students, in terms of internships and future employment in the healthcare sector.

 </div>

 ## Alumni